amirhosseinf79/PiXel-Inteligence/README.md

 		- and etc for every commands...

 ## Remote Control over Http
-You can Controll your PC & Assistant on your web browser!</br>
+You can Controll your PC & Assistant on your web browser!<br>
-Just type your ipv4 Address (192.168.1.* - your local ip address) on your browser to control your assistant anywhere!</br>
+Just type your ipv4 Address (192.168.1.* - your local ip address) on your browser to control your assistant anywhere!<br>
 **if you want to use this feature from your phone, you need to unblock port 5050 on your firewall**
 ### Features
 - Controll PC and share Screen